CenterForSpatialResearch/mapping_architecture_urbanism_humanities/9_WebMapping2.md

 Notice the up arrow text inside the new 'pointer' div.
 We could also use an image that we've designed, but this is a quick and dirty way to get it done.

 Now that we've added an element to the HTML, we'll need to add style information for it in our CSS.
-This tells the browser to put the div in the center of the screen and make the text big and centered.
+This tells the browser to put the `div` container in the center of the screen and make the text big and centered.

 ```css
 #pointer {